rvonstange/dashboard/README.md

 To-do:
 -----------------------
 get calendar canvas working.
-Get google-search-like responsive typing for forms
+Get dates and times to be input correctly
-Get dataes and times to be input correctly
+Develop calendar functionality: click on event and information shows up.
-Add event page: get the form to change based on the 'type' input
+Create My Classes sidebar for calendar.